ashelkovnykov/linux/docs/fileEncryption.md

 ## Using GnuPG

-GnuPG is the open-source implementation of the OpenPGP standard (PGP stands for "Pretty Good Privacy").
+GPG stands for GnuPG, which is the open-source implementation of the OpenPGP standard (PGP stands for "Pretty Good Privacy").

 ### Encrypt Files